avs-origami/avs-origami.github.io/site/blog/index.md

-When I just need to write down my thoughts.                             [~/blog]
+When I just need to write my thoughts about a topic.                    [~/blog]
 --------------------------------------------------------------------------------